 Termination of proxy appointments

-By sending a signed hard copy notice clearly stating your intention to revoke your proxy appointment to Share Registrars Limited at The Courtyard, 17 West Street, Farnham, Surrey, GU9 7DR or by facsimile transmission to 01252 719232.
+- In order to revoke a proxy instruction you will need to inform the Company by sending a signed hard copy notice clearly stating your intention to revoke your proxy appointment to Share Registrars Limited at The Courtyard, 17 West Street, Farnham, Surrey, GU9 7DR or by facsimile transmission to 01252 719232.
 In the case of a member which is a company, the revocation notice must be executed under its common seal or signed on its behalf by an officer of the company or an attorney for the company.
 Any power of attorney or any other authority under which the revocation notice is signed (or a duly certified copy of such power or authority) must be included with the revocation notice.
-In either case, the revocation notice must be received by Share Registrars Limited no later than 48 hours (excluding non-business days) prior to the Meeting.
+In either case, the revocation notice must be received by Share Registrars Limited no later than 48 hours (excluding non-business days) prior to the AGM.

 If you attempt to revoke your proxy appointment but the revocation is received after the time specified then, subject to the paragraph directly below, your proxy appointment will remain valid.
-Appointment of a proxy does not preclude you from attending the Meeting and voting in person.
-If you have appointed a proxy and attend the Meeting in person, your proxy appointment will automatically be terminated.
+Appointment of a proxy does not preclude you from attending the AGM and voting in person.
+If you have appointed a proxy and attend the AGM in person, your proxy appointment will automatically be terminated.

 Issued shares and total voting rights

 - As at 7 March 2018 the Company’s issued share capital comprised 23,263,815 Ordinary shares of 23p each of which 143,042 Ordinary shares were held in treasury.
 With the exception of treasury shares each Ordinary share carries the right to one vote at an AGM of the Company and, therefore, the total number of voting rights in the Company as at 7 March 2018 was 23,120,773.

 Explanatory Notes on the Resolutions to be sent to Shareholders